CDSoft/pp/src/pp.md

 :   get the raw (unevaluated) definition of `X`

 **`!inc[lude](FILENAME)`**
-:   `pp` preprocesses the content of the file named `FILENAME` an include it
+:   `pp` preprocesses the content of the file named `FILENAME` and includes it
      in the current document, using the current environment.
      If the file path is relative it is searched first in the directory of the current file then in the directory of the main file.